Papua New Guinea | Ceremonial Bone Dagger | Tribal Artifact with Cowrie Shell & Hair | Circa 19th Century

 Description

-This rare ceremonial dagger from the Sepik River region of Papua New Guinea embodies the deep spiritual traditions and artistic mastery of its people.
-Hand-carved from dense bone and adorned with cowrie shells, human hair, and intricate tribal motifs, the dagger served not only as a weapon but as a sacred object used in ceremonies and initiation rites.
+This rare ceremonial dagger from the Sepik River region of Papua New Guinea reflects the profound spiritual traditions and artistic mastery of its people.
+Hand-carved from dense bone and adorned with cowrie shells, human hair, and intricate tribal motifs, the dagger functioned not only as a weapon but also as a sacred ritual object.
 Its anthropomorphic head carving symbolizes ancestral spirits, connecting the bearer to lineage, protection, and tribal identity.

 Features